In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 sudo make install
 ```

 --
+Now we have installed tinc, we can setup our configuration.

+--
 ### Make configuration folder

 Once installed, create a configuration directory.
 All configurations of tinc will happen in this folder.
-Using tinc subcommands (like invite / join), result in changes to the files in this folder.
+Using tinc subcommands (like invite / join) will result in changes to the files in this folder.

 ```shell
 sudo mkdir -p /usr/local/etc/tinc/